 Predictive Health is proposing new multidisciplinary education pathways that will prepare biomedical scientists to conduct and lead health-focused research.
 These pathways will be designed to create a comprehensive educational experience that will produce multi-disciplinary professionals trained to understand healthy human function with an expertise in the sciences of nutrition, exercise, behavioral motivation and interpersonal interactions.

 Predictive Health supports undergraduate and graduate health-focused programs.
 The Center for the Study of Human Health (CSHH) is home to the Emory College Human Health B.A. and the Predictive Health and Society minor, providing interdisciplinary training in health and preparing students for the wide range of health-related careers available.
-Minors in Global Health and Nutrition Science are also available to undergraduates, providing students with multiple opportunities for more focused perspectives on health.
+Minors in Global Health and Nutrition Science, as well as a Concentration in Health Innovation with the Goizueta BBA Program are also available to undergraduates, providing students with multiple opportunities for more focused perspectives on health.